Palila: Distribution and status

-Conservation
+Conservation and threats

 The remaining habitat of the palila is actively being preserved, with public access being limited to nature trails such as the Palila Forest Discovery Trail on Mauna Kea.
 The San Diego Zoo has a captive breeding program for the palila based in the Keauhou Bird Conservation Center on Hawaii Island.
 In May 2019, 6 palila were reintroduced to a patch of restored forest on the island in order to establish a second population, marking the first reintroduction attempt for the species.

+As of 2025, the current captive flock includes five females and three males.
+The range of ages is two to 12 years old.
+Due to the lower survival rate and reproductive success of palila in captivity, there are plans to release the captive reared palila possibly in 2026.

+Threats to the palila's survival include drought, fire, invasive mammalian predators, especially feral cats, invasive weeds, māmane fungal pathogens, and introduced insects that reduce food resources.
+The greatest known driver of palila declines has been extensive habitat loss from deforestation by humans and browsing by ungulates.
+A 2025 study concluded: "Perhaps the hardest threat to combat is climate change, because Palila population declines are strongly associated with severe drought events that suppress māmane reproduction."